dilevin/computer-graphics-csc317/README.md

 ## Lecture Schedule

-**Note: All assignments accept 9 are available immediately.
+**Note: All assignments except 9 are available immediately.
 BUT we are only covering one assignment at a time.
 While  you are welcome to look ahead, future assignments have not been debugged and we will not answer questions about them at tutorial or office hours until we cover them in lecture**

 | Week | Topic / Event |